Renformation

 Noah's Ark

-dome shaped.
-Noah's Ark was much bigger and more stable than we believed.
-Please remember that with no 1-to-1 biblical Hebrew words for "diameter" and "radius," "length" and "width" do double duty for them in the proper context.
+There are no 1-to-1 biblical Hebrew words for diameter and radius, so length and width do double duty for them in the proper context.